BoboTiG/python-wks-com/README.md

 The module comes with the `wks-read` program.
 You can use it to send commands to inverters, and see what data you can get from.

-The usage is as follow:
+The usage is as follows:

 ```bash
 $ wks-read [--port SERIAL_PORT] [--debug] COMMAND_OR_ALIAS [COMMAND_OR_ALIAS...]